asciibene/brnfck-reboot/README.md

 # brnfck

-A straightforward Brainfuck interpreter written in Python.
+A straightforward Brainfuck interpreter written in Python, but rebooted.